-We have all heard the saying, when the question was asked; ‘when is the best time to plant a tree’ ? and the answer came….twenty years ago, and the next best time – right now.
-It is about taking action because it is never too late to start thinking about constructing or building your own raised beds.
-Not a great deal of effort is required, but when complete, the results will leave you amazed and greatly surprised.
 A frame of 8ft x 4ft, is probably the most widely used size, with a dept of approx 10 -12 “.
 Whether it is early or late in the year, we can start at any time.
 The concept is very simple, select a good sunny location and then begin building.
 Hundreds of plans and various designs are available online, or the frames for raised beds can be purchased over the internet.
-If we are anyway handy with a hammer and saw, we can absolutely do it ourselves.
+If we are anyway useful with a hammer and saw, we can absolutely, do it ourselves.

 If it is late fall then this is an ideal time to plant some kale and certain types of cabbages that will provide for us later on during the late-winter and early spring.
-These brassicas are sturdy, hardy and will survive most severe frosts.
+These brassicas are sturdy, hardy and will survive most or all severe frosts.
 If the time you are constructing the raised garden bed frame is spring then this time is also ideal.
-As soon as the frame is in place you can begin.
+As soon as the frame is in place we can begin.
 No time is too early and neither is any time too late.
 Depending on what one wishes to plant, how particular or exact we are as gardeners, this raised bed concept of gardening is very simple indeed.
 If it is flowers and some shrubs we are planting, then we need to concentrate on a good quality soil mix.
 If on the other hand we are sewing vegetables and salad plants we need to be more precise and exact.
 Ask at your local garden centre for advice on what mix of soil, types of compost and organic fertiliser to use.
 If by chance you are living in the countryside, ask your local farmer for some farmyard manure as this is by far the best type of mix and by far the safest to use for your raised garden beds.